rjgreen97/asoiaf-text-generator/README.md

 * `--model_path` is the filepath to the saved model checkpoint.
 * `--model_name` defaults to `"facebook/opt-125m"`, but make sure to input the appropriate model name if you used something different.

 The terminal will cue a user to submit a promt.
-The returning output will be the three best results the model generated based on the input prompt (the number of outputs can be changed by altering `num_return_sequences` in the generator).
+The returning output will be the three best results the model generated based on the input prompt.